-One limitation of this study is that the survey measures child maltreatment through selfreporting, which has a set of criteria lower than those of most child welfare jurisdictions.
+One limitation of the study estimating adulthood healthcare costs is that the survey measures child maltreatment through self-reporting, which has a set of criteria lower than those of most child welfare jurisdictions.
 It also explores only physical and sexual abuse, not emotional abuse or neglect.
 This leads to a different rate of maltreatment than our rate of substantiated maltreatment.
 Additionally, the study only reports data for survivors aged 18 to 64.
-Thus, we chose to use age 64 as an endpoint for our healthcare cost calculations, even though the mean life expectancy for women in the U.S. is ~79 years.
+Thus, we chose to use age 64 as an endpoint for our healthcare cost calculations, even though the mean life expectancy for women in the U.S. is ~79 years.20

-A related limitation in our estimate for childhood healthcare is that Florence's study examining childhood healthcare costs only analyzes costs covered by Medicaid.
-However, the researchers in that study account for this in sensitivity analysis and find that since child maltreatment is strongly associated with low socioeconomic status, and thus Medicaid enrollment, this limitation would have a very low effect on the results.
+A related limitation in our estimate for childhood healthcare is that Florence's study examining childhood healthcare costs only analyzes costs covered by Medicaid.21 However, the researchers in that study account for this in sensitivity analysis and find that since child maltreatment is strongly associated with low socioeconomic status, and thus Medicaid enrollment, this limitation would have a very low effect on the results.